HMS-Core/hms-ads-demo-advertising-identifier/InstallReferrer/README.md

 N/A

 ## Sample Code
-HUAWEI Ads Kit Install Referrer Sample program integrates the install referrer capability.
+Petal Ads Install Referrer Sample program integrates the install referrer capability.
 <br>The following classes in the demo:

 1).
 PpsChannelInfoService.java